mjordan/islandora_workbench_docs/docs/fields.md

-In addition to content files like images, the input data used by Workbench is a CSV file.
-This CSV file contains the metadata that is to be added to new or existing nodes, and some additional reserved columns specific to Workbench.
-Field values are
+The input data used by Workbench is a CSV file.
+This file contains the metadata that is to be added to new or existing nodes, and some additional reserved columns specific to Workbench.
+Field values in this CSV file can be:

-* strings (for string or text fields) like `I am a string`
+* strings (for string or text fields) like `Using Islandora Workbench for Fun and Profit`
-* integers (for `field_weight`, for example) like `100` or `7281`
+* integers (for `field_weight`, for example) like `1` or `7281`
 * the binary values `1` or `0`
-* Drupal-generated IDs (term IDs taxonomy terms or node IDs for collections and parents), which are integers like `10` or `3549`
+* Drupal-generated entity IDs (term IDs taxonomy terms or node IDs for collections and parents), which are integers like `10` or `3549`
-* structured strings (for typed relation and geolocation fields) like `"49.16667,-123.93333"`
+* structured strings, for typed relation (e.g., `relators:art:30`) and geolocation fields (e.g., `"49.16667,-123.93333"`)

 !!! note
     As is standard with CSV data, field values do not need to be wrapped in double quotation marks (`"`), unless they contain an instance of the delimiter character (e.g., a comma).
 Spreadsheet applications such as Google Sheets, LibreOffice Calc, and Excel will output valid CSV data.